 The authors will donate their royalties in full to Family Lives, UK.
 This organisation was registered as a charity in 1999.
 Previously known as Parentline, they provide support for families through a helpline and also offer drop-in sessions.
 They give tailored parental support within the community and schools, and offer support on issues such as bullying, special educational needs, and support for specific groups.

 - The Prevalence of Child Aggression and Violence Towards Parents 2.
 The Effects of Child Aggression and Violence 3.
 Risk Factors Contributing to Young People’s Aggression and Violence in the Family 4.
 The Influence of Callous-Unemotional Traits on Aggression Towards the Family 5.
 Increasing Awareness on Child to Parent Aggression and Violence 6.
 Responding to Child to Parent Aggression and violence 7.
 Working with Parents and Adolescents to R-build Strained Relationships and Suggestions for Prevention 8.
 Concluding Thoughts and Future Directions

-Hue San Kuay is a Psychology lecturer at Universiti Sains Malaysia, where her research focuses on aggression among young people, especially towards parents.
-Hue San was a team member of the forensic child and adolescent mental health unit, where she worked closely to young people who perpetrated aggression towards family members and their parents.
+Hue San Kuay is a Psychology lecturer in the School of Medical Sciences at Universiti Sains Malaysia, where her research focuses on aggression among young people, especially towards parents.
+Hue San was a team member of the forensic child and adolescent mental health unit, where she worked closely with young people who perpetrated aggression towards family members and their parents.